 The first thing you notice before you take the model out of the box is the overall weight.
 I had to ask the shop owner if the actual model was inside the box, it is extremely light!
 The model features the new packaging from the Kyosho Hi-End line.
 Layer one is a cardboard surround with photos, then an inner red box, and finally the styrofoam shell.
 All work well together and does present a level of quality one would expect from this price point.

 The exterior is nicely executed.
 It isn’t perfect but the paint, finer details, and overall execution is there.
 Panel gaps are minimal, the worst as you will see in the photos are found on the front hood around the headlights.
-The actual operation of the headlights is quite easy, a simple push of a button found underneath the model.
+The actual operation of the headlights is quite easy, a simple push of a button is found underneath the model.
 The biggest flaw is the ride height, I for one prefer an aggressive stance but in this case, it’s a few millimetres too low.
 I’m not sure who signed off on the final pre-production model, but someone should be accountable for this oversight at Kyosho.
 There are also some small areas of black overspray; again at this price point, the model should be perfect.
-The exterior red paint though is very good, smooth, rich and well painted.
+The exterior red paint though is very good, smooth, rich and well-painted.
 Side markers are plastic and not painted, and the rear 3D Ferrari logo is a nice touch.
 No opening gas flap on this model, for $200+ it should have been included.

 The wheels are beautifully executed, the best I’ve seen replicated to date for the Ferrari F355.
 I love the curvature, and the added value gives a real impression of authenticity not seen on all models today.
 The brake rotors are brilliant as well.
 The detail is so good Kyosho actually replicated the grooves along with the solid rotor.
 Well done Kyosho!

 The best part of the model is the motor.
 Lots of eye candy here.
-Painted value covers, photo-etched detailing, and transitional exhaust colouring adds a level of realism to the model.
+Painted valve covers, photo-etched detailing, and transitional exhaust colouring adds a level of realism to the model.
 Again Kyosho well done!
 Also, the perforated detail under the engine bonnet is well done.
-It also features factory labels, the finer detailed expected to see (see images below).
+It also features factory labels, the finer details expected to see (see images below).
 The front storage area is covered in a rich velvet fabric; the only miss here is the luggage, which looks cheap and out of place.
 It doesn’t fit with the level of finish on the model, bad form Kyosho.
 The hood also features two struts that keep the hood in the open position.

 Interior has only been one of Kyosho’s stronger points, and they have not disappointed here I’m glad to say.
 The black interior works well, but I must admit the tan is absolutely sexy and the overall winner for sure!
-The dash gauges are nicely finished in a higher than usual standard, again adding a touch of realism not found on lower-priced models.
+The dash gauges are nicely finished in a higher-than-usual standard, again adding a touch of realism not found on lower-priced models.
 The carpeting in black or tan is found throughout.
-Also, notice the grille work exposed once the door is in the open position.
+Also, notice the grille work is exposed once the door is in the open position.
 Also features a factory label that is present on both sides.